Nieuport 17 40"

 • Scale number of ribs

-• Carbon tube leading edges and 1/8" diameter carbon rod spars in scale location (not included)
+• Carbon tube leading edges and 1/8" diameter carbon rod spars in scale location in design

 HISTORICAL SIGNIFICANCE